risk-first/website/menagerie/Communication-Risk.md

 ![Channel Risk](images/generated/channel-risk.png)

 But channel risk goes wider than just this mathematical example:  messages might be delayed or delivered in the wrong order, or not be acknowledged when they do arrive.
 Sometimes, a channel is just an inappropriate way of communicating.
-When you work in a different timezone to someone else on your team, there is _automatic_ [Channel Risk](Communication-Risk#channel-risk), because instantaneous communication is only available for a few hours' a day.
+When you work in a different time-zone to someone else on your team, there is _automatic_ [Channel Risk](Communication-Risk#channel-risk), because instantaneous communication is only available for a few hours' a day.

 When channels are **poor-quality**, less communication occurs.
 People will try to communicate just the most important information.
-But, it's often impossible to know apriori what constitutes "important".
+But, it's often impossible to know a-priori what constitutes "important".
 This is why [Extreme Programming](Extreme-Programming) recommends the practice of [Pair Programming](Coding) and siting all the developers together: although you don't know whether useful communication will happen, you are mitigating [Channel Risk](Communication-Risk#channel-risk) by ensuring high-quality communication channels are in place.

 At other times, channels can contain so much information that we can't hope to receive all the messages.
 In these cases, we don't even observe the whole channel, just parts of it.
 For example, you might have a few YouTube channels that you subscribe to, but hundreds of hours of video are being posted on YouTube every second, so there is no way you can keep up with all of it.